ZheyuanXie/CUDA-Path-Tracer-Denoising/EXTRACREDIT.md

  Path Tracer Extra Credit: Optimizations
 ========================

-This week (ending 10/16/2016) you will have the opportunity to add some additional optimizations to your pathtracer, based on [concepts discussed in lecture](https://github.com/CIS565-Fall-2016/cis565-fall-2016.github.io/blob/master/lectures/5-CUDA-Performance.pdf):
+This week (ending 10/16/2016) you will have the opportunity to add some additional optimizations to your pathtracer.
+This is 100% optional!
+Optimizations will mostly be based on [concepts discussed in lecture](https://github.com/CIS565-Fall-2016/cis565-fall-2016.github.io/blob/master/lectures/5-CUDA-Performance.pdf):
 - Warp Partitioning
 - Memory Coalescing
 - Overcoming Bank Conflicts in Shared Memory